dtao/aiadventures/summaries/2023-09-16-supervised-machine-learning/supervised-machine-learning.md

 predictions given a known data set.
-In the case of linear regression, the idea is to find the terms in the linear formula `y = mx + b` (specifically m and b, called _parameters_) that will produce the most accurate predictions for `y` given `x`. **Classification**, in contrast, produces _categorical_ predictions, e.g. "yes" or "no" for whether a tumor is malignant, or "dog", "cat" etc. for identifying the subject of a photo.
+In the case of linear regression, the idea is to find the terms in the linear formula `y = mx + b` (specifically m and b, called _parameters_) that will produce the most accurate predictions for `y` given `x`.

+**Classification**, in contrast, produces _categorical_ predictions, e.g. "yes" or "no" for whether a tumor is malignant; or "dog", "cat" etc. for identifying the subject of a photo.

 ### Loss function